MindsGaming/minds-install-sh/README.md

 https://github.com/minds

-## Remember this is a community project not a Minds project.
+## Note that this is a community project not a Minds project.
 - Community Support
 support@mocsi.org